snoowbirvd/Logistic-Regression-Analysis-Car-Insurance-Dataset/README.md

 - No Claims (0): 7,000 instances
 - Claims (1): 3,000 instances

-- Given the moderate imbalance on the outcome counts, we'll evaluate our model using multiple metrics beyond accuracy, such as precision, recall, and F1-score to provide a more comprehensive view of model performance, especially in identifying the minority class (claims)
+- Given the moderately imbalance data on the outcome counts, we'll evaluate our model using multiple metrics beyond accuracy, such as precision, recall, and F1-score to provide a more comprehensive view of model performance, especially in identifying the minority class (claims)

 ```python
 sns.countplot(x="outcome", data=cars)